qwx9/notes/net/todo/proj/sce/networking.md

  	. both initialize a simulation, but only the server modifies state
 - command line: choose whether or not to spawn a server and/or a client (default: both)
-- always spawn a server, always initialize loopback channel to it; client should do the same amount of work but the server always has the last word . don't systematically announce a port
 - client: join observers on connect
 - program a lobby for both client and server
  	. server: kick/ban ip's, rate limit, set teams and rules